 Apart from providing users with first-hand information about your business and products, you can also provide customer support, which improves their experience with your brand.

 Remember – the better the experience customers have with your brand on social media, the higher the chance they will use search engines to visit your website later.

 And the more people search for and clicks on your web in the search results, the better your ranking!

-For example, you can set it to pop up whenever someone visits your Page, or even better, integrate an AI-powered chatbot which will be available 24/7 with your Facebook Messenger.
+For example, you can set it to pop up whenever someone visits your page, or even better, integrate an AI-powered chatbot which will be available 24/7 with your Facebook Messenger.

 Personalized messages, in turn, are more likely to be discovered by your audience searching for information tailored to their interests on Facebook and search engines.

-You’ve guessed it – increased organic visibility and traffic to your Facebook and web page.
+You’ve guessed it – increased organic visibility and traffic to your Facebook and web pages.

-Nina is a technical researcher & writer with DesignRush, a B2B marketplace connecting brands with digital agencies.
+Nina is a technical researcher and writer with DesignRush, a B2B marketplace connecting brands with digital agencies.
 She loves to share her experiences and meaningful content that educates and inspires people.
 Her main interests are web design and marketing.
 In her free time, when she’s away from the computer, she likes to do yoga and ride a bike.
 You can find her on Twitter.